python/mypy/docs/source/cheat_sheet_py3.rst

            count -= 1
        return "Blastoff!"

-   # mypy currently does not support converting functions into coroutines in
+   # mypy currently does not support converting functions into async generators
-   # Python 3.4, so you need to add a 'yield' to make it typecheck.
+   # in Python 3.4, so you need to add a 'yield' to make it typecheck.
    @asyncio.coroutine
    def async1(obj: object) -> Generator[None, None, str]:
        if False:
            yield
        return "placeholder"

-   # A Python 3.5+ coroutine is typed like a normal function, and doesn't need
+   # A Python 3.5+ coroutine is typed like a normal function.
-   # a 'yield' to make it typecheck.
    async def countdown35(tag: str, count: int) -> str:
        while count > 0:
            print('T-minus {} ({})'.format(count, tag))